 A Note about Globus

-A Note about Globus: By default, Globus Personal Connect will automatically turn on in the background when you start your computer.
-When you you are not using Globus, to avoid receiving error messages and other notifications, simply find the icon in the bottom right-hand corner of your screen, (or in the menu/status bar at the top for Mac) right-click (or ctrl-click for Mac) and click "Quit Globus Personal Connect."
+By default, Globus Personal Connect will automatically turn on in the background when you start your computer.
+When you are not using Globus, to avoid receiving error messages and other notifications, simply find the Globus icon ("") in the bottom right-hand corner of your screen (or in the menu/status bar at the top for Mac), right-click (or ctrl-click for Mac), and click "Quit Globus Personal Connect."